SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 The backend receives a scene and a target frame.
 It decides how to execute that prepared work.

+There are two backend-selection paths in the architecture:

+- the ordinary public `DrawingCanvas<TPixel>` constructors resolve the backend from `Configuration`
+- specialized infrastructure can construct a canvas with an explicit backend

+The ordinary CPU entry points also include the `CreateCanvas(...)` extension methods on `Image<TPixel>` and `ImageFrame<TPixel>`, which route into those same constructors.

+That explicit-backend path matters for the WebGPU helpers. `WebGPUWindow<TPixel>`, `WebGPURenderTarget<TPixel>`, and `WebGPUDeviceContext<TPixel>` create canvases that point directly at their owned `WebGPUDrawingBackend` instance instead of storing that backend on the caller's `Configuration`.

 ### Frame

 `ICanvasFrame<TPixel>` is the target abstraction that the backend renders into.